Motions to Modify

 People have changes in life, and the courts recognize this.
 Judges see this every day and they completely understand that just because something was working five years ago when the child was young may not be working as the child has become older.
 Contrary to what some people may think, a judge isn’t going to be upset if a case has to be brought back to court to change the original plan.
+A child custody modification may be what's in the best interest of the child at that time of the child's life.
 The court just needs to know if there has been a material change in circumstances and if the new proposal will be in the best interest of the child.
 If we can show both of those things, then judges tend to be very receptive to modifying the original plan to take into account the new circumstances.

 If you find yourself in a position where the original judgment is no longer working, call us for a free consultation and we can discuss your situation with you and determine if the circumstances justify taking the matter back to court to modify the original judgment.
 Our firm has experience with numbers of motions to modify such as a child custody modification, child support modification, a change to a parenting schedule and more.